 Living intentionally day to day

 Intentional living isn’t just about lofty ideals.
 It’s a lifestyle, a thought process which can, indeed should, be applied to all areas of your life.
-It’s the reason this blog is split into the categories it is.

 Living intentionally across all areas of your life means you are always in some way or other living in alignment with your values.
 Some will be grand, and some not so much, but the details count!
 You can make big changes to your life, you can make a difference, but it’s often the little things that mean the most.